-One of the questions at last week’s monthly engineering meeting was something like, “How can we be successful when we seem to be striving to do more with less?”
+Long ago, one of the questions a monthly engineering meeting was something like, “How can we be successful when we seem to be striving to do more with less?”
 I’m paraphrasing, but I think that was the gist of the question.
-It is a great question actually, because we do have a LOT of important projects underway and we have chosen to move people around such that some teams are now smaller.
+It is a great question actually, because we do had a LOT of important projects underway (and still do) and we chose to move people around such that some teams were smaller.

 Personally, I think the answer to that question depends on what you mean by “more“.
 Yes, there will always be tweaks and improvements that we can make in order to improve the overall efficiency of our software development process—that is what continuous improvement is all about, and it is a fundamental principle of our agile development process.

 But I think we need to dig a little deeper in order to really answer this question.

 I know many of us look at the big numbers put in front of us and sort of shrug.
 “How can we, as an individual contributor, really contribute towards hitting those numbers?
 What can we do to help close a deal or help increase profitability?”
 One of the ways I think we can work together to make an impact is to focus on improving the ratio of output to value on our projects, like Jeff Patton talked about when he was at Daxko last year.

 We naturally tend think of our work mostly in terms of development effort or output.
 How many new features are in the release?
 How many story points did we complete in the sprint?
 We talk about our work in the ways that are easy to quantify and measure.

 The outcome of our work isn’t as easy to measure, but it’s what really matters.
 We all intuitively know that our goal isn’t to release 10 new features this year, but to improve the lives of our customers as best we possibly can.
 To do that, we must always focus on the outcome or impact our work will have on the users of our products.